OSHE-Github/MultiFX/README.md

 # MultiFX

-This contains the code related to plugins, the GUI, and the MIDI footswitches of the MultiFX Pedal project.
+Code and documentation for the open-source Raspberry Pi-based audio-effects pedal.

-## Repo Outline
+## Outline

 ```
 docs/                           # Documentation for specific features